jjvenky/jjvenky.github.io/_posts/2018-07-10-rejection-list.md

 share: true
 ---

 How many journals have rejected my work?
-Do I make the list alphabetically?
-Chronologically?
+Do I make the list alphabetical?
+Chronological?
 Can I remember them all?

 * Biogeochemistry
 * Canadian Journal of Fisheries and Aquatic Sciences (desk reject)